flynx/guaranteeEvents/README.md

 Cache cleaning and use for long running emitters
 ------------------------------------------------

-This is not recommended for use in long running event emitters as each event emitted data will get stored and might get quite large, i.e. a potential source for a leak.
+One of the dangers in using this in long running event emitters is _cache buildup_ -- the data for each event emitted will get stored and this might get quite large, this, if not managed, is a potential memory leak.

-To deal with this issue a `.clearGuaranteedQueue(<event>)` method is added to the emitter, this will clear the cache for a specific event and a shorthand form `.clearGuaranteedQueue('*')` that will clear the cache for all wrapped events.
+To deal with this issue a `.clearGuaranteedQueue(<event>)` method is added to the emitter, this will clear the cache for a specific event.
+This and has a shorthand form `.clearGuaranteedQueue('*')` that will clear the cache for all wrapped events.

 So for the above example:
 ```javascript